openstack/tacker/doc/source/user/etsi_vnf_error_handling.rst

       the IP address and Port Id will be recovered by its rollback operation.
     | Otherwise, dynamic IP address and Port Id are not recovered
       by rollback operation.
-    | Currently, Instantiate VNF with kubernetes vim does not support rollback
-      operation when using v2 API.

 This manual describes the following operations as use cases for rollback operations.